IN-HOUSE X-RAY SERVICES

 In addition, they may ask you to walk for a short distance to examine your gait.
 Your gait is your walking pattern.

-Depending on your foot and ankle issues, the doctor may request an x-ray, which will provide an image that allows them to see the bones and joints underneath the skin.
+Depending on your foot and ankle issues, the doctor may request an x-ray.
+This will provide an image that allows them to see the bones and joints underneath the skin.

 WHAT IS AN X-RAY?